Sh3b0/DevOps/README.md

 In this repository, two web applications are created to practice:

-- [x] Web application development/testing with Python and JavaScript.
+- [x] Web application development and testing with Python and TypeScript.
-- [x] Application Containerization with Docker.
+- [x] Packaging and building with Docker.
-- [x] CI/CD with Jenkins and GitHub Actions.
+- [x] Continuous Integration with Jenkins and GitHub Actions.
 - [x] Infrastructure as Code with Terraform.
-- [ ] Configuration Management with Ansible.
+- [x] Configuration Management with Ansible.
+- [ ] Monitoring metrics with Prometheus and logs with Loki.
+- [ ] Visualization and analytics with Grafana.
 - [ ] Container Orchestration with K8s.
-- [ ] Monitoring with Prometheus.
-- [ ] Visualization and analytics with Grafana.

 ## Applications